-Have you ever thought how vulnerable your data is when you fill personal details online for banks, insurances or even on social media?
+Have you ever thought how vulnerable your data is when you fill personal details online for banks, insurances, or even on social media?
 No doubt that the cloud service providers work hard to ensure safety to your personal information, but are the organizations doing enough?
-Of all the information collected by these organizations, not all of it is relevant to them.
-Many of the vulnerable bulk data is just stored for future references in order to enhance consumer experience.
-Keeping this in mind, the European Parliament has formulated a regulation called The GDPR (General Data Protection Regulation) which will be enforced on May 25, 2018.
-As we are approaching very close to this date, so it would be good if we do our homework well in advance of this regulatory compliance and are very well prepared for welcoming this change.
-Some of the GDPR FAQs discuss in upcoming sections.
+Many of the vulnerable bulk data is stored for future references to enhance the consumer experience.
+Keeping this in mind, the European Parliament has formulated a regulation called The GDPR (General Data Protection Regulation), enforced on May 25, 2018.
+Some of the GDPR FAQs are discussed in the upcoming sections.

 This new regulation gives utmost importance to the consumers’ rights to access and data privacy.
 It is the task of the organizations and the cloud providers to ensure that consumer data is secure.
 The impacts of GDPR (General Data Protection Regulation) are:

 According to the GDPR (General Data Protection Regulation), the employees who are directly related to data function and storage must ensure regulatory compliance.
-If the data controller (one who collects data; example, the company), data processor (one who processes data on behalf of the data controller; example, cloud service provider) or the Data Protection Officer (DPO) is found breaching the law, then they will be liable to severe penalties.
+If the data controller (one who collects data; example, the company), data processor (one who processes data on behalf of the data controller; example, cloud service provider) or the Data Protection Officer (DPO) breach the law, then they will be penalized.
 This penalty can be as high as a whopping 4% of the business turnover.

-Putting in simple terms, the lead supervisory-authority is the major data-protection regulator, which any company would deal with; it is basically the one-stop-shop; an authority that the company contacts for any compliance activity like registration of a DPO (data-protection-officer), notification of any risky processing activities or notification of any breach of data security.
-Supervisory authority handles such data security and protection complaints of organizations, and then they conduct certain investigations for undertaking any enforcement activities that would relate to cross-border processing.
+The lead supervisory authority is the primary data-protection regulator.
+It is the one-stop-shop, an authority that the company contacts for any compliance activity like registration of a DPO (data-protection-officer), notification of any risky processing activities, or warning of any breach of data security.
+Supervisory authority handles such data security and protection complaints of organizations, and then they conduct specific investigations for undertaking any enforcement activities that would relate to cross-border processing.

 The businesses will have to rethink their strategy to collect and store the data.
-The data needs to be sorted out periodically and redundant data is to be deleted.
-Appropriate strict DLP Security measures are to be implemented and any breach should be instantly notified to the concerned authorities.
+The data needs to sort out periodically and delete redundant information.
+Appropriate DLP Security measures are implemented, and any data breach is notified to the concerned authorities.

-GDPR has introduced a fresh concept in the European data-protection-law and that is “Pseudonymization”, which is basically data separation from direct identifiers for the purpose of avoiding any linkage to some identity without additional info, which is held separately.
+GDPR has introduced a fresh concept in the European data-protection-law, and that is “Pseudonymization,” which is data separation from direct identifiers to avoid any linkage to some identity without held separately additional info.
 Pseudonymization can thus reduce the data processing risks considerably enough, at the same time, maintaining data-utility.
 For doing this, GDPR (General Data Protection Regulation) has created incentives for controllers for pseudonymizing that data white they would collect.
-Even though pseudonymous-data is not totally exempted from that Regulation, still it would relax some requirements on controllers that are using this technique.
+Though pseudonymous-data is unexempted from that Regulation, it would relax some requirements on controllers that are using this technique.